jyingnan/GSCI-Tracker/README.md

 python update_gsci.py
 ```

-The script queries the `gdelt-bq.gdeltv2.events` table, applies the GSCI formula, and appends new observations to `gsci_data.csv`.
+The script queries the `gdelt-bq.gdeltv2.events` table, applies the GSCI formula, and overwrites `gsci_data.csv` with the full series including `total_sources`.

 ---